About Alexandra Paul

 Personal Life

 Alexandra was honored by the ACLU of Southern California as their 2005 Activist of the Year for her long history of fighting for the environment, voting rights and peace issues. in 2014, Last Chance for Animals named her and her brother Jonathan as Vegans of the Year.
 In 1997, the United Nations commended Alexandra for her work on human overpopulation.
 In 1999, she won the International Green Cross award.
 She walked across America for over five weeks on The Great Peace March for Global Nuclear Disarmament, and has been arrested over a dozen times for protesting at the Nevada Nuclear Test Site.
-She was also arrested during a peaceful 1990 sit-in for AIDS patients to access fast tracked pharmaceutical drugs, and protecting electric cars from being crushed.
-She has been arrested 5 times for peacefully protesting animals exploitation.
-She has been involved open rescues of other farm animals with the non profit Direct Action Everywhere.
+She was also arrested during a peaceful 1990 sit-in for AIDS patients to access fast tracked pharmaceutical drugs, and for protecting electric cars from being crushed.
+She has been arrested 5 times for peacefully protesting animal exploitation.
+She has been involved in open rescues of farm animals with the non profit Direct Action Everywhere.

-Alexandra was a certified EMT (Emergency Medical Technician) for 23 years, registered voters once a week for 18 years.
+Alexandra was a certified EMT (Emergency Medical Technician) for 23 years, and registered voters once a week for 18 years.
 She also speaks very good French because she lived in Paris as a child.

-A dedicated and accomplished athlete as well, in 1997, Alexandra trained for the World Ironman Championship in Hawaii (a grueling 2.4 mile swim, 112 mile bike ride, and 26.2 mile marathon), which she completed in 13:18:52.
+As an athlete, in 1997 Alexandra completed the World Ironman Championship in Hawaii (a grueling 2.4 mile swim, 112 mile bike ride, and 26.2 mile marathon) in 13:18:52.
 In 2012, Alexandra swam around Key West, a 12.5 mile race.
-In 2014, she swam the 22 km Reto Acapulco off the coast of Mexico.
+In 2014, she swam the 22 km (14 miles) Reto Acapulco off the coast of Mexico.

-Alexandra wrote, produced and hosted Jam-packed, an educational film broadcast on PBS about the human overpopulation crisis, which has won several environmental awards.
+Alexandra wrote, produced and hosted Jam-packed, an educational film broadcast on PBS about the human overpopulation crisis, which won several environmental awards.
 She followed that up with The Cost of Cool- Finding Happiness in a Materialistic World, which won a CineEagle award.
-In 1986, she (along with producer / manager Daniel Sladek) founded Young Artists United, a successful non-profit organization dedicated to helping teenagers in need.
-Alexandra has also personally spoken, classroom-by-classroom, to over six thousand Los Angeles teenagers on the issue of human overpopulation and continues to speak at universities and conferences on the issue.
-In 2023, she spoke to classes at San Diego State University and Climate Science & Policy students at Scripps Institution of Oceanography.
+In 1986, she (along with producer / manager Daniel Sladek) founded Young Artists United, a busy non-profit organization dedicated to helping teenagers in need.
+Alexandra has also spoken, classroom-by-classroom, to over six thousand Los Angeles teenagers on the issue of human overpopulation and continues to speak at universities and conferences on the issue.
+In 2023, she spoke to classes at San Diego State University, and Climate Science & Policy students at Scripps Institution of Oceanography.

 In 2000, Alexandra and her identical twin sister Caroline were the recipients of the Christopher Street West Rainbow Award for their ongoing support of gay and lesbian rights.